Lightman is a professor of digital media and marketing at Carnegie Mellon University.

 Modern-day online ads use sophisticated tools to promote political agendas with a high degree of specificity.

 I have closely studied how information propagates through social channels and its impact on political messaging and advertising.

 Looking back at the history of mass media and political ads in the national narrative, I think it's important to focus on how TV advertising, which is monitored by the Federal Communications Commission, differs fundamentally with the world of social media.

-Gatheru is the outreach manager at American Promise, which advocates for amending the Constitution to regulate the raising and spending of electoral campaign funds.
-Originally from Connecticut, Gatheru, 24, joined the American Promise staff in 2017 after graduating from the University of Connecticut.
+Gatheru is the outreach manager at American Promise, which advocates for amending the Constitution to permit laws that regulate the raising and spending of campaign funds.
+She graduated two years ago from the University of Connecticut.

 When young Americans come together, we can make a big impact.
 That's what we've seen throughout history.
 Alexander Hamilton and Betsy Ross were in their early 20s during the American Revolution.
 Frederick Douglass was 23 years old when he took the stage at the Massachusetts Anti-Slavery Society.
 Alice Paul through her 20s led the fight for the 19th Amendment and women's voting rights.

 And that's what we're seeing today in youth-led climate movements around the globe and the movement to end mass shootings here in the United States.
 But one issue that doesn't get as much attention sits at the root of our modern problems: big money in politics.

 Money in our political system has completely eroded the promise of a functioning and just democracy.
 Due to a series of Supreme Court cases, corporations have the same rights as humans, special interests control Capitol Hill and democracy only works for those who can afford it.
 This is the dystopia my generation has inherited.

 The explosion of small-donor political contributions is often celebrated and extolled as one of the few positive developments amid all the problems facing the democracy reform movement.